ghern5234/RegexTutorial/gist-template.md

 `^\d{3}-\d{2}-\d{4}$`

-The is the regex pattern used to validate a U.S Social Secutity number!
+This is a regex pattern used to validate a U.S Social Secutity number!

-Throughout this tutorial I will break each part down and explain how regex reads these characters.
+Although it looks like a bunch of nonsense right now, by the end of this tutorial you will understand how regex reads these characters.